 Board of Directors' Position on Item 1.
 The board urges your vote in favor of the plan of corporate division and asset exchange.
 The board believes, but cannot warrant, that the approval of the plan may subsequently enhance shareholder value and result in enhanced capacity of the company to complete a subsequent merger or acquisition.
-The potential reduction in liquidity and other "Risk Factors" are discussed beginning at page of this proxy statement.
+The potential reduction in liquidity and other "Risk Factors" are discussed beginning at page 46 of this proxy statement.

 2. Item 2 - Increase of Authorized Common Shares.
 It will be proposed as part of this proxy solicitation and as part of the plan of corporate division and asset exchange, that the company's common stock be increased from the existing 20,000,000 to 50,000,000 shares at \$0.10 par value to provide increased possibility for future funding and potential reorganization activities by Croff.
 The board of directors believes that this change is appropriate and in the best interest of Croff going forward to have potential capitalization that may be necessary to complete proposed merger or other reorganization possibilities.
 Each shareholders should understand in this regard that the mere increase in the authorized capital will not in any way affect the issued and outstanding shares which will remain the same immediately after the completion of the plan of corporate division and asset exchange and that the board has an ongoing responsibility to ensure no shares are issued other than for a fair and adequate consideration in the opinion of the Croff board of directors.
+There are no anti-takeover provisions associated with this proposal as previously discussed.